Related Links

 Experimental Procedure

 Note Before Beginning: This science fair project requires you to hook up one or more devices in an electrical circuit.
 Basic help can be found in the Electronics Primer.
-However, if you don't have experience in putting together electrical circuits you may find it helpful to have someone who can answer questions and help you troubleshoot if your project isn't working.
+However, if you do not have experience in putting together electrical circuits you may find it helpful to have someone who can answer questions and help you troubleshoot if your project is not working.
 A science teacher or parent may be a good resource.
-If you need to find another mentor, try asking a local electrician, electrical engineer, or person whose hobbies involve building things like model airplanes, trains, or cars.
+If you need to find another mentor, try to find someone who has hobbies like robotics, electronics, or building and fixing computers.
 You may also need to work your way up to this project by starting with an electronics project that has a lower level of difficulty.

 1. This science fair project involves super glue, so first cover the work surface with newspaper.